 No runway is required.
 During payload pickup and delivery SkyLifters will not be grounded; they will float (like a hover situation) close to the ground.
 The legs, seen under the pod, are ‘fenders’ to cushion and protect the pod when SkyLifters eventually land.

 How is the mooring of a SkyLifter different to a conventional airship?
 (Parking a SkyLifter)

 SkyLifters will be moored in a fixed circular arrangement with lines at equi-spaced positions around the edge of the aerostat to anchor points on the ground.
 The fixed arrangement facilitates ease of maintenance compared with conventional airships,which swing and bounce at a mooring mast.

 For storm resistance the aerostat can be drawn down close to the ground and protected with a surrounding skirt (cloak).
 The mooring site is considerably reduced in size compared with HTA aircraft airfields (runways and aprons) and in particular when compared with airships that rotate around their masts.

-Should I have concerns about 150 tonne of payload flying over my house?
+Should I have concerns about large payload aircraft flying over my house?

 Yes, but it should be no more concerning than a winged flying over your home.
 Safety is paramount with SkyLifters.
 The aircraft will incorporate safety factors and fail-safe methods, and will be certified to similar standards as all other aircraft including jetliners which, incidentally, weigh hundreds of tonnes and are accepted to fly over people’s homes.
 If an HTA aircraft’s engine stops or its wings fall off, it will decend from the sky, often crashing and burning.